-- c.
-Damages to persons, property, or to other permitted or unpermitted activities or structures caused by the activity authorized by this permit. - d.
-Design or construction deficiencies associated with the permitted work. - e.
-Damage claims associated with any future modification, suspension, or revocation of this permit. - 8.
-Reevaluation of Permit Decision.
-This office may reevaluate its decision on this RGP at any time the circumstances warrant.
-Such a reevaluation may result in a determination that it is appropriate to use the suspension, modification, and revocation procedures contained in 33 CFR 325.7. - 9.
-Activities not meeting the terms and conditions of this RGP may be authorized through another type of permit, such as a Nationwide Permit, Letter of Permission, or Standard Permit.
+6. Activities not meeting the terms and conditions of this permit may be authorized through another type of permit from the Corps, such as a Nationwide Permit or Letter of Permission.
 The Corps will determine on a case-by-case basis whether an activity has a more than minimal impact, individually or cumulatively, on the aquatic environment or may be contrary to the public interest.
-The Corps may include additional special conditions to any verification under this RGP to ensure the activity has minimal impact.
+The Corps may include additional special conditions to a verification under this permit to ensure the activity has minimal impact.